LWJ1982/NTU-cloud-SCTP-course-2024/required-software-1.md

 ## Zoom

-**Description**: Zoom is the chosen video conferencing tool for classes in Rocket.
+**Description**: Zoom is the chosen video conferencing tool for classes in Cloud Infrastructure Engineering.
 Each section has its own dedicated Zoom room, the link to which can be found at the top of each section's Discord channel.

 ### Installation